CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

    Configure the root bridge within the MST domain by changing the priority on the relevant MST switch.
 When MST detects an RSTP link, it falls back into RSTP mode.
 The MST domain choses the switch with the lowest cost to the CST root bridge as the CIST root bridge.

-### Load balancing with MLAG
+{{%notice note%}}

 More than one spanning tree instance enables switches to load balance and use different links for different VLANs.
 With RSTP, there is only one instance of spanning tree.
 To better utilize the links, you can configure MLAG on the switches connected to the MST or PVST domain and set up these interfaces as an MLAG port.
 The PVST or MST domain thinks it is connected to a single switch and utilizes all the links connected to it.
 Load balancing is based on the port channel hashing mechanism instead of different spanning tree instances and uses all the links between the RSTP to the PVST or MST domains.
+For information about configuring MLAG, see {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="Multi-Chassis Link Aggregation - MLAG">}}.

+{{%/notice%}}

 ## STP for a Traditional Mode Bridge